Measuring Your Fitness Results? Don’t Use a Scale.

 - Good: Clothes.
-Say wha?
+Say what?
 Yeah, this is the poor man’s scale.
 How are your pants feeling?
-Are clothes more loose?
+Are clothes looser?
 Need a belt?
 These are all signs you’re losing fat and trimming up.

 - Better: Fat calipers.
-They’re a bit trickier, but if a scale is the weight loss bully, Fat Calipers are the weight loss body-guard of tough love that uses skin folds to measure what you’re trying to lose: subcutaneous fat.
-Measurements should be every week, same time of day and the same locations.
+They’re a bit trickier, but if a scale is the weight loss bully, Fat Calipers are the weight loss bodyguard of tough love that uses skin folds to measure what you’re trying to lose: subcutaneous fat.
+Measurements should be every week, same time of day, and same locations.

-- BESTEST: A Kubex Body Scan.
-Our state of the art body scan and body fat analysis gives you more than a single digit on a display- it goes deep- giving you body fat measurements, inches lost and more personal data than can be contained on a single piece of paper.
+- BEST: A Kubex Body Scan.
+Our state-of-the-art body scan and body fat analysis give you more than a single digit on a display- it goes deep- giving you body fat measurements, inches lost, and more personal data than can be contained on a single piece of paper.